dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 List { mapKey : Text, mapValue : List { mapKey : Text, mapValue : Text } }
 ```

-The key of the outer map is the hostname and port.
-Its value is a map containing header names and values
+The key of the outer `Map` is the hostname and port.
+Its value is a `Map` containing header names and values
 (in the same way shown above with the `using` command).

 If all imports from [httpbin.org](https://httpbin.org) should contain a header `"Authorization": "Bearer somemagictoken"` then you define